Skip to content

 :::

-A {...} written at the end of a heading line is literal text, not an attribute (a deliberate Djot-strict choice).
+A {...} written at the end of a heading line is not an attribute (a deliberate Djot-strict choice).
 To give a heading a custom id, put the attribute on the preceding line:

 carve